DHCS Review Process

 - The DRC staff communicates the Director’s Office decision to the requestor.
 It is anticipated that the requestor will most likely receive this decision no more than three months after receipt of a completed application packet.
 Please note that if the request for research data is approved by DHCS, a separate application must be submitted to the

 California Health and Human Services Agency (CHHS) Committee for the Protection of Human Subjects (CPHS) (Not DHCS).
 CPHS approval may not be required for public health requests.

 - Researchers will submit a copy of the CPHS approval letter and protocol.
 A copy of these items are required before the data release.

 - If the request for the research data is approved, the DRC administrator will notify the DHCS entity holding the data file, who will arrange for the data release to the requestor.
 The time needed for the data release will vary according to the workload level within DHCS.
 The requestor will be charged for applicable costs incurred as a result of the time needed to prepare and release the appropriate data files.

-- Data users will be required to submit yearly reports to the DRC regarding the progress of projects.
+- Data users will be required to conduct yearly presentations to DHCS staff and to the DRC regarding the progress of projects.
 At the time of the annual progress reporting, data users must also apply for renewal of the Data Use Agreement (DUA) and are expected to provide copies of any publications resulting from the project.
 At the conclusion of the project, the data user is required to destroy or return to DHCS any data files containing personally identifiable information.